Tax relief for partners: What governments are doing and what questions to ask

 - What are the specific terms and conditions of a government-backed loan?

-- What specific elements or qualifying factors must my business meet to claim an employee wage tax credit?
+- What specific elements or qualifying factors does my business have to meet to claim an employee wage tax credit?

-- Do any of the modified tax rules result in reduced taxable income for my business in a prior year?
+- Do any of the modified tax rules result in reduced taxable income for my business in a previous year?

-- Are there specific actions I must take now to claim a financial benefit on a future tax return?
+- Are there specific actions I have to take now to claim a financial benefit on a future tax return?

 Some countries are permitting businesses and individuals to temporarily defer tax payments to help them maintain a positive cash flow.
-This may include the deferral of estimated tax payments or prior-year income tax payments.
-Large corporations, in particular, may be able to benefit from deferred payroll or employment-related tax payments.
+This may include the deferral of estimated tax payments or income tax payments from the previous year.
+Large corporations in particular may be able to benefit from deferred payroll or employment-related tax payments.

 What important questions should I ask about deferred payments?